Paulus88/Pi-hole-on-MicroK8s/README.md

 ```
 microk8s enable portainer
 ```
-MicroK8s is setup and if you want to access the Portainer GUI just go to <http://Device IP:30777>.
+MicroK8s is setup and if you want to access the Portainer GUI just go to <http:// Device IP:30777>.

 ## Setup Pi-hole
 Create a **StorageClass** or just enable the microk8s-hostpath storage using Portainer found at the bottom of **Cluster** -> **Setup**.